-Health Law is "a series of legal provisions, both written and unwritten which relate directly or indirectly to health, the relationship between patients or the public and health workers in efforts to implement health" (Wahi et al., 2019).
+Health Law is "a series of legal provisions, both written and unwritten which relate directly or indirectly to health, the relationship between patients or the public and health workers in efforts to implement health (Wahi et al., 2019).
 Reproductive health is defined as a state of overall health both mentally, physically, and social.
 Reproductive health is not limited to diseases or disorders of the reproductive system, function or process (Sripad et al., 2024).

 According to UNICEF data, Indonesia is in the 7th highest position in the world.
 Central Java is one of the three provinces with the highest absolute number of incidents of child marriage (Cunningham & Saleh, 2024).
-In the last ten years, the prevalence of child marriage in rural areas has decreased by 5.76 percentage points, while in cities it has only decreased by less than 1 percentage point (Beyene, Garoma & Belachew, 2024).
+In the last ten years, the prevalence of child marriage in rural areas has decreased by 5.76 percentage points, while in cities it has only decreased by less than 1 percentage point (Beyene et al., 2024).

 A study conducted by the Indonesian Ministry of Health shows that 2.6% of women aged 10-54 years were married for the first time at the age of less than 15 years, and 23.9% were married at the age of 15-19 years.
 This shows that around 26% of underage women marry before the functions of their reproductive organs develop optimally (Boku et al., 2024).
 Apart from that, educational, economic, socio-cultural issues, and of course religious beliefs are some of the factors that contribute to the high rate of early marriage in Indonesia (Daraz et al., 2023).

-According to data from Islamic Guidance, a total of 50 teenage boys and 257 teenage girls were reported to have entered into underage marriages in 2023.
-Specifically, in the Mranggen District of Demak Regency, the figures included 10 teenage boys and 28 teenage girls involved in such marriages (General Assembly, 1989).
+According to data obtained from Islamic Guidance, it is stated that in 2023 there will be 50 teenage boys and 257 teenage girls who will marry underage.
+And in Mranggen District, Demak Regency, there are 10 teenage boys and 28 teenage girls who are married under age (General Assembly, 1989).
 Besides, the overload of content and resources may be considered as a challenge for learning pharmacology course in university context.
 In this regard, new instructive perceptions and scientific advances in pharmacology research motivate instructors to regularly adjust their teaching strategies (Liu et al., 2023).